McMasterRS/lm_web-security/store-data-client-side.md

 ![local-session-cookies](assets/img/local-session-cookies.png)
 _Image retrieved from [loginradius.com](https://www.loginradius.com/blog/engineering/guest-post/local-storage-vs-session-storage-vs-cookies/)_

 Web applications often need to store user data to help manage sessions and retain information when navigating from one page to another, performing requests or reloading a page.
 One of the main disadvantages of the HTTP protocol is the "stateless" nature of the relationship between the browser and server.
 In other words, the HTTP protocol does not require the server to retain information or status about each user for the duration of multiple requests.
-To get around this limitation, web developers tend to store session or user information on the client side using the following methods: cookies, local storage, and session storage.
+To get around this limitation, web developers tend to store session or user information on the client side using the following methods: local storage, session storage and cookies.
 In this section of the learning module, we will compare these 3 methods in terms of characteristics and use cases.

 ## Local Storage